Does Uniform Have to be so... Uniform?

 Even though both companies take different approaches to the idea of uniform, they both still create a memorable brand and a sense of unity throughout the workforce.
 McDonald's uses their combination of gherkin and mustard colours to tie their employees together whilst differentiating.
 Apple on the other hand have used the simplicity of their brand logo and reputation to allow them to change top colours depending on festive seasons throughout the year.

-So, back to the original question - does uniform have to be so uniform?
 The answer is no. Uniform can be more than just a standard design with no variation.
 From creating a hierarchy through using your colour palette to being consistent with the branding but playing with the colours, you can have a lot of fun with uniform.
 Both of these uniform structures still work to promote the original idea but work in ways that make it more exciting than a standard design that never changes in order for the customer to recognise you, it all just depends on your style.